microsoft/Microsoft-Win32-Content-Prep-Tool/README.md

 Sample commands to use for the Microsoft Win32 Content Prep Tool:

+- IntuneWinAppUtil -v
+  - This will show the tool version (Only available starting version 1.8.2).
 - IntuneWinAppUtil -h
   - This will show usage information for the tool.
 - IntuneWinAppUtil -c <setup_folder> -s <source_setup_file> -o <output_folder> <-q>